 How to become a NENA member

 NENA is currently in the process of incorporating as a cooperative.
-Full membership will be invited by the end of 2018, when the organization is incorporated as a legal entity.
+Full membership will be invited by January 2019, when the organization is incorporated as a legal entity.

 In the meantime, NENA is inviting people to pledge to become a NENA member, so you can start to enjoy membership benefits.